 Mill Creek Trail heads deep into the Utah landscape southeast of Moab, but you only need to hike a quarter-mile to reach this fluvial refuge.
 Take the single track from the parking lot and head east parallel to Mill Creek, which has dug a fifteen-foot deep trench into the rocky plain.
 The level trail passes just to the right of a man-made waterfall at an old mill site.
 From here, the trail continues up along the creek, but if all you want is a refreshing dip, backtrack along the ledge for a few hundred feet until a path appears down the rocky bank.
 Once you descend to the creek, the hiking is over and it’s time to swim.

 Mill Creek is shallow with relaxing pools and enough current to push you down a few rock water slides.
-If you make your way upstream, you may see a few daredevils cliff jumping into the pool at the base of the falls.
-The deep spot is quite narrow, making jumping not the greatest idea (unless you know a good doctor in Moab for broken legs).
+Make your way upstream and you may see a few daredevils cliff jumping into the pool at the base of the falls.
+The deep spot is quite narrow, so jumping is not the greatest idea (unless you know a good doctor in Moab for broken legs).

-Mill Creek is a great way to beat the relentless Utah summer heat.
+Mill Creek is a great way to beat the relentless summer heat that comes with hiking in Utah.
 When you are ready to return to the 100-degree air, make a 180-degree turn, ascend the bank of the creek, and walk back to the parking lot.
 Mill Creek is located on BLM land.
-No fee or permit is required, so get out and enjoy.
+Dogs are allowed.
+No fee or permit is required to visit Mill Creek, so get out and enjoy.

 Trailhead address: Powerhouse Lane, Moab, UT 84532

-This 6-mile round trip hike travels through a scenic canyon to a 243-foot long natural bridge.
+This 4.65-mile round trip hike travels through a scenic canyon to a 243-foot long natural bridge.

 Explore other hikes in Zion, Canyonlands, and Arches National Parks.